Tanegashima Teppou (種子島鉄砲) - "Sinking" the myth!

 However the most reliable and possible version of the story is that those early firearms were the same used in the Ryukyuu Kingdom that reached Japan in the mid 15th century.

-The first documented wound caused by a firearm in Japan is dated 1527, and is listed inside Amano Okisada battle reports.
-Although firearms in Japan have been used since the mid 15th century as the records of the Ounin war tell us, this indicates that by the 1530s guns were already disseminated through the country.
+The first documented wound caused by a firearm in Japan is dated 1527, and is listed inside Amano Okisada battle reports, according to Conlan.
+This however could be a mistranslation of the word used, as the same verb is used with guns at a later stage but also arrows during the Nanbokuchou jidai.
+Although firearms in Japan have been sporadically used since the mid 15th century as the records of the Ounin war tell us, this may indicate that by the 1530s guns were already in use through the country.
+This evidence at the same time is not a strong one.

 The last pre-1543 accounts of firearms came from the Tabuse school of gunnery (